 Implementing behavior-based safety can seem burdensome at first, especially because in some cases, safety observations frequently end up in a blame game.
 Certified Safety Professional and Associate in Risk Management, Larry Hansen shared, “Behavior-based safety done right can be very effective at helping you find the core organizational causes of risk.
 Done wrong, it can be used to mask management failures.”

-The ABC Model, or Antecedent-Behavior-Consequence, is a well established strategy in analyzing and potentially changing how people act.
+The ABC Model, or Antecedent-Behavior-Consequence, is a well-established strategy for analyzing and potentially changing how people act.
 Both the management and frontline workers should clearly understand what triggers unsafe behavior and how they impact workplace safety.
 Follow these key concepts of the ABC Model in implementing Behavior-based Safety:

 Assuming that employees are the problem is a misconception that leads to failure.
 Safety managers should carefully examine inspection results recorded over time to determine their root cause and what could have prevented reported injuries.
 Create a behavior-based safety checklist based on critical safe behavior such as proper PPE, body position, and equipment operation.

 One of the biggest mistakes in behavior-based safety is blaming the workforce for unsafe working conditions.
-Management should emphasize on recognizing safe behavior, instead of fault-finding.
+Management should emphasize recognizing safe behavior, instead of fault-finding.
 When employees receive timely, specific, and positive feedback, they will pay more attention to their own and their peers’ daily safety behavior.
 Positive reinforcement of behavior-based safety results in behavioral changes that last.

 Encouraging staff to take a proactive role in eliminating the root cause of unsafe acts is a step in the right direction.
 According to H.W.
 Heinrich in Industrial Accident Prevention: A Scientific Approach, underlying facts about unsafe acts include “faults of management and supervision plus the unwise methods and procedures that management and supervision fail to correct”.
 Conduct individual and group safety observations, coaching, and mentoring to demonstrate a commitment to open communication, fair leadership, and continuous improvement.